Civil and Environmental Engineering (CEE)

 Preference in registration is given to declared engineering majors.
 Minimum grade for prerequisite courses is D- except PHYS 170 and CEE 270, which require a C or better grade.
 Please consult the current Registration Guide (formerly Schedule of Classes) for confirmed offerings each semester.

 CEE 270 Applied Mechanics I (3) Forces, resultants, and equilibrium; analysis of trusses, frames, and machines; centroids, moments of inertia; friction.
 A-F only.
-Pre: grade of C or better in PHYS 170, and grade of D- or better in either MATH 243 (or concurrent) or MATH 252A (or concurrent); or consent.
+Pre: either MATH 243 (or concurrent) or MATH 252A (or concurrent), and a grade of C or better in PHYS 170.
 DP

 CEE 305 Applied Probability and Statistics (3) Description of sample data; correlation and regression; probability and statistical distributions; estimations of population parameters; fitting distributions to histograms; hypothesis testing.
 A-F only.
-Pre: MATH 244 or MATH 253A; or consent.
+Pre: MATH 244 or MATH 253A.

 CEE 320 Fluid Mechanics Fundamentals (4) (3 Lec, 1 2-hr Lab) Compressible and incompressible fluid properties; fluid statics; kinematics, energy and momentum considerations in steady flows; application of steady flow concepts to various fluid processes; with an emphasis on instruction in writing lab reports.
 A-F only.
 Pre: 271.
 DP

 CEE 330 Environmental Engineering (4) (3 Lec, 1 2-hr Lab) Parameters and indices of environmental quality; materials balances; chemical kinetics; ideal reactor models; water and air pollution control; solid and hazardous waste management.
 A-F only.
 Pre: 271.
 DP